THE AMAZING SWING BIN RACER!

 WHY NOT MAKE YOUR CHILD’S DREAMS COME TRUE?

 Build this amazing ‘Lightning’ electric racing car!

-SUITABLE FOR ANY CHILD OVER 18 MONTHS AND UNDER 5 YEARS.
+SUITABLE FOR ANY CHILD of 2 to 5 YEARS.

 This car will out perform and outlast any shiny plastic shop bought product!

-And the best part is you can make one yourself using our plans and off-the-shelf parts.
+And the best part is you can make one yourself using our guide and off-the-shelf parts.

-* The plans.
+* The instructions.
 A very simple full size pattern sheet that you stick to plywood or MDF and cut out just 5 major shapes.

 There are overwritten instructions showing you the outlines to cut and where to drill holes for simple screw together construction

 You only need simple hand tools, an electric drill and a jig-saw.